nayanpat/ece5831-2024-final-project/README.md

 7. Close that window and click on the "Classify Image" button again that will run the prediction function in the backend and returns the caption that's displayed on the main GUI window.

 ![alt text](pop_up2.png)
+8. You can modify the code in the "caption_generator.py" file and add a different model (.keras file) as desired.